jamesyoung-15/SudoOpsCode/README.md

 docker build -f backend/challenges/Dockerfile.challenge -t challenge-runner:v1.0 .
 ```

 This is the Docker image used for each container that corresponds to a terminal session.
-Without it backend will error out.
+Without it backend may error out.

 ### Backend Setup